crespohector/welcome-to-mod-7/README.md

 1. What are you working on? (give us some context)
 2. Describe the problem (what are you trying to do? what is it currently doing?)
-3. What error messages do you have?
+3. What error messages do you have? (server/front-end console, *if there is one*)
 4. What have you done to debug?
 What have you searched/tried?
+(THIS IS VERY HELPFUL TO DESCRIBE)
 5. Relevant code snippets/screenshots (crop, mark-up, or explain them)

 ---